Tyrone-Liu/ExperimentalApp/README.md

 ## Known Bugs
-From oldest to newest.
 These bugs been documented here because I do not know what caused them or how to solve them.
 - [ ] The focus distance used for capture can not match the one used for request.
 Seems to have hyper focal distance be the furthest focus distance.
 - [ ] The first capture in every capture request (both repeating and capture) will take more time than the exposure time.
 The extended time depends on the previous capture's exposure time, usually triple of it.
 - [ ] If the capture format is JPEG, image can not be saved after called `captureSession.abortCapture()`.
-- [ ] On `OnePlus 6 (enchilada)`, when the image format is RAW_SENSOR, the preview viewfinder will get anomalously brighter, but the captured image still have normal brightness.
-- [ ] On `OnePlus 6 (enchilada)`, when the image format is JPEG and the `captureSize` is the max available value `4k x 3x`, the edge of result image will be cut out.
-- [ ] When the image format is RAW_SENSOR, the `captureSize` acquired from `cameraCharacteristics` will be slightly bigger than then actual result.
+- [ ] When the image format is `RAW_SENSOR`, the `captureSize` acquired from `cameraCharacteristics` will be slightly bigger than then actual result.
-- [ ] On `OnePlus 6 (enchilada)`, after captured single image several times, the `imageReader` will suddenly not recceive the capture result.
-This will not happen in `repeatingRequest` or after stopped the repeatingRequest of preview.
-- [x] Settings will not be initialized the first time opening the APP, needs to set at least once.
 - [ ] When the Focus Assistant center was set to some point, the magnification will be smaller, even if the `CaptureResult.SCALER_CROP_REGION` is exactly what we want.
 - [ ] When switching between bottom sheets too fast, the `viewingControlBottomSheet` will be set to `0`.
 Because when close the bottom sheet, there is a `STATE_SETTLING` before `STATE_HIDDEN`, if user open a new bottom sheet before `STATE_HIDDEN` callback (this is quite easy), the `viewingControlBottomSheet` will be set to `0` and date in adjust pannel will not be synchronized with 3A results.

+- [ ] On `OnePlus 6 (enchilada)`, when the image format is `RAW_SENSOR`, the preview viewfinder will get anomalously brighter, but the captured image still have normal brightness.
+- [ ] On `OnePlus 6 (enchilada)`, when the image format is `JPEG` and the `captureSize` is the max available value `4k x 3x`, the edge of result image will be cut out.
+- [ ] On `OnePlus 6 (enchilada)`, after captured single image several times, the `imageReader` will suddenly not recceive the capture result.
+This will not happen in `repeatingRequest` or after stopped the repeatingRequest of preview.